WilliamHYZhang/williamhyzhang.github.io/index.md

 ### About

-I'm currently a junior at [Ward Melville](http://www.threevillagecsd.org/schools/ward_melville_high_school) High School in Setauket, NY.
+I'm currently a rising senior at [Ward Melville](http://www.threevillagecsd.org/schools/ward_melville_high_school) High School in Setauket, NY.
 Outside of school I do CS.
 Besides professional work you can find me tinkering on random side projects, jamming on the sax/drums, or pretty much whatever perks my interest.

 ### What Am I Currently Doing?
 Mainly I'm focusing on